macevedo-04/Practical_Work_II/README.md

 - **[Specific Conversion Classes]:** Includes `DecimalToBinary`, `DecimalToOctal`, `DecimalToHexadecimal`, `DecimalToTwosComplement`, `BinaryToDecimal`, `TwosComplementToDecimal`, `OctalToDecimal` and `HexadecimalToDecimal`, which implement the logic for converting between specific number systems by overriding the `Change` method.
 - **InputValidator (abstract):** Provides the base structure for validating user input across various number formats.
 - **[Specific Validator Classes]:** Includes `DecimalInputValidator`, `BinaryInputValidator`, `OctalInputValidator` and `HexadecimalInputValidator`, which implement format-specific validation logic ensuring correctness before processing the inputs.
+- **PasswordRecoveryPage:** This page is in charge of changing a user's password if they have forgotten it.
+It directly handles the CSV file.
+- **UserInfo:** This page displays the current user's information (i.e. Name, Username, Email, Password and Number of Operations performed).

 ### Design and Development Decisions